-The Working Heritage Business Plan coordinates the plans for and uses of the enlarged and consolidated Central 'State Heritage' Precinct of Fernhill and buffer areas and includes:
+The Working Heritage Business Plan coordinates the plans for and uses of the Central 'State Heritage' Precinct of Fernhill and buffer areas and includes:

-- cultural heritage overlay setting out Heritage Conservation Strategy (to be delivered through the proposed Voluntary Planning Agreement) - biodiversity overlay setting out a Biodiversity Conservation Strategy - adaptive re-use overlay (including permitted uses) setting out appropriate uses for the buildings and landscape including, an Equestrian Centre of Excellence, recreation events, functions and entertainment events and activities - the Fernhill Foundation to establish corporate and community support for heritage conservation
+- cultural heritage overlay setting out Heritage Conservation Strategy (and Planning Agreement) - biodiversity overlay setting out a Biodiversity Conservation Strategy - adaptive re-use overlay (including permitted uses) setting our appropriate uses for the buildings and landscape including recreation events, an Equestrian Centre of Excellence, events and functions and entertainment activities and strategies including heritage conservation, transport, environmental management and sustainability, economic and community development and management / implementation.
+This masterplan document seeks to document each of these parts of the Working Heritage Masterplan and its supporting programs and strategies.